-cAccording to a program official, outlays for the Food Stamp Employment and Training Program have increased due to changes in the program from the 2002 Farm Bill.
+^cAccording to a program official, outlays for the Food Stamp Employment and Training Program have increased due to changes in the program from the 2002 Farm Bill.
 The 2002 Farm Bill eliminates the \$25 per month cap that the Department of Agriculture will reimburse the states for transportation and other work costs incurred by participants.
 In fiscal year 2002, federal outlays for transportation were \$18,523,535.

-dA program official said that 10 percent of total program outlays would be a conservative estimate of transportation outlays.
+^dA program official said that 10 percent of total program outlays would be a conservative estimate of transportation outlays.

-Grantees report total expenditures and unliquidated obligations made by the state Vocational Rehabilitation (VR) Agency for transportation services provided to individuals served under the State VR Services Program for a fiscal year.
+[°]Grantees report total expenditures and unliquidated obligations made by the state Vocational Rehabilitation (VR) Agency for transportation services provided to individuals served under the State VR Services Program for a fiscal year.
 Total obligations include both federal and nonfederal funds under the State VR Services Program, the supplemental federal funds awarded to the State VR Agency for the cost of supported employment services under the Supported Employment Program, and funds from other rehabilitation sources.
-The Department of Education does not collect data on the specific sources of funds used for transportation obligations under the program.
-However, based on information available from total annual obligations on a national aggregate basis, a program official estimated that of the total amount reported for transportation, about 96 percent would be from the State VR Services Program, and of that amount approximately 76 percent would be federal funds.
+The Department of Education does not collect data on the specific sources of funds used for transportation obligations on an antional aggregate basis, a program official estimated that of the total amount reported for transportation, about 96 percent would be from the State VR Services Program, and of that amount approximately 76 percent would be federal funds.
 Similar estimates could not be made for the Supported Employment Program.

-'A program official said that, while transportation is an allowable use of funds, using funds for transportation is not encouraged.
+1A program official said that, while transportation is an allowable use of funds, using funds for transportation is not encouraged.
 Program officials estimate that transportation expenditures are zero or close to zero for this program.

-Fiscal year 2001 data are not available because transportation was not an area of emphasis until fiscal year 2002.
+9Fiscal year 2001 data are not available because transportation was not an area of emphasis until fiscal year 2002.
 The preliminary fiscal year 2002 outlays for transportation projects totaled \$1,084,798.